 The V4 group advocated for Fortress Europe's walls to be extended far beyond the continent's physical borders to cut off asylum closer to its source because 'the best way to protect refugees and displaced people is to prevent them from having to leave their homes.'
 Root causes, such as safety or political, economic, and environmental factors, can all contribute to conditions that lead to a hazardous event that forces people to seek asylum in other countries.
 The four countries have repeatedly stated that effective management of the root causes of migratory flows, is essential to reducing the number of asylum seekers and irregular migrants.
 The group's approach is primarily concerned with tackling the political and economic root causes.
+The group's approach is primarily concerned with

-Primary consideration must be provided to the political solution of the Syrian conflict and the combat against Da'esh and other terrorist organizations because the principal wave of asylum seekers in 2015 is from Syria and Iraq.
-According to the group, it is important to continue supporting 'the international coalition fighting Da'esh in Iraq and Syria and providing various means of contribution, political, military and humanitarian, to the efforts of the coalition and to the stabilization of Iraq as tangible forms of tackling the root causes of the unwanted migration flows'714 The four countries proclaim their willingness to provide financial assistance to 'countries with significant refugee populations, such as Turkey, Jordan, Iraq/Kurdistan, and Lebanon, including refugee camps.'715
+Primary consideration must be provided to the political solution of the Syrian conflict and the combat against the Da'esh and other terrorist organizations because the principal wave of asylum seekers in 2015 is from Syria and Iraq.
+According to the group, it is important to continue supporting 'the international coalition fighting Da'esh in Iraq and Syria and providing various means of contribution, political, military and humanitarian, to the efforts of the coalition and to the stabilization of Iraq as tangible forms of tackling the root causes of the unwanted migration flows'625 The four countries proclaim their willingness to provide financial assistance to 'countries with significant refugee populations, such as Turkey, Jordan, Iraq/Kurdistan, and Lebanon, including refugee camps.'626 people-leaving-their-homes Accessed 8 November 2021.
+622 Wester, Archbishop John C. "Root Causes of Migration.
+People of God."
+2017.
+Retrieved from https://d2ylpz2y630308.cloudfront.net/17613/documents/2017/12/1708RootCausesofMigration.pdf Accessed 8 November 2021.

-710 UNFPA East and Southern Africa Regional Office.
+621 UNFPA East and Southern Africa Regional Office.
 "Tackle root causes of migration to protect refugees and displaced people from leaving their homes."
 31 May 2019.